DhruvalPtl/PDF-Converter/README.md

    ```bash
    pip install -r requirements.txt
    ```
-   Also Manually download and install wkhtmltopdf from folder wkhtmltopdf or from https://wkhtmltopdf.org/downloads.html
+   Also Manually download and install wkhtmltopdf from folder PDF_TOOL/wkhtmltopdf or from https://wkhtmltopdf.org/downloads.html

 3. **Run the Application**:
    Execute the main script to launch the application: